pocketworks/Reader/README.md

 ### Introduction

 I loved the original version of this project.
 It was the only decent open source PDF reader for iOS.
-The one caveat for me was it's incredibly dated UI.
-So with this in mind I forked the project and optimised the UI for iOS 7 and added a few more necessary tweaks.
+The one caveat for me was its incredibly dated UI.
+So with this in mind, I forked the project and optimised the UI for iOS 7 and added a few more necessary tweaks.

 ### What's New
-Here's a list of the changes I made for the initial version:
+Here's a list of the changes I've made for the initial version:

 * Optimised UI for iOS 7 style.
 * Implemented fast pagination as per [this pull request](https://github.com/vfr/Reader/pull/48).